To the 4Days Marches in Nijmegen by public transport

 Buses during the 4Daagse in Nijmegen

-During the day, buses follow the regular summer schedule.
+During the day, buses operate according to the regular summer timetable.
 However, some routes may be altered due to road closures for walkers.
-Always check the 9292 planner shortly before departure to ensure your connection is up to date.
+Always check the 9292 planner shortly before departure to ensure your travel advice is up to date.

 Get to the start on time with an early Vroegbus